 There is a flower, fruit, and vegetable market held here during the day and although it’s honestly pretty touristy, it’ll give you plenty of options for souvenirs and things to bring back to your country such as oil or spices.

 ➤ Fan of mystery and Dan Brown novels?
 Check out the themed Angels and Demons Official Tour.
-On this tour you’ll visit the locations featured in the Angels and Demons film, based on Dan Brown’s best-selling novel.
-You will stroll famous piazzas in Rome, as well as some of the secret passages and hidden historical sights.
-CHECK IT OUT HERE
+You’ll visit the locations featured in the Angels and Demons film, based on Dan Brown’s best-selling novel.
+You will stroll famous piazzas in Rome, as well as some of the secret passages and hidden historical sights. ➥ BOOK IT HERE

 After a quick lunch, resume your exploration of Rome’s top sights with the Altare della Patria (Altar of the Fatherland) as your first stop.
 Located in Rome’s city center, the Victor Emmanuel II National Monument (this is the official name) is quite impressive – actually, it’s massive!
 This building was erected on the Capitoline Hill to commemorate the unification of Italy under Victor Emmanuel II, who was the first Italian king.

 The Victor Emmanuel Monument holds the tomb of the unknown soldier, and a museum dedicated to the unification of Italy.
-If you’re looking for great views over Rome, you can go up to the panoramic terrace (highly recommended).
+If you’re looking for great views over Rome, you can go up to the panoramic terrace in an elevator (highly recommended).

 It’s almost impossible to visit the Trevi Fountain without the crowds – your only chance is to come here super early in the morning (at sunrise), otherwise expect around a million people around the fountain, especially in the afternoon.
 The last time I visited, it was literally impossible to get to the fountain as there was a human wall a few meters wide in front of me.
 For a more relaxing experience, consider waking up early and making it the first stop on your Rome itinerary.